TerraformingCloud/AzureDiskEncryption-With-Terraform/README.md

 ## Authenticate Terraform to your azure account

-In this example, I have used `az login` from the VS Code terminal to authenticate to my azure account.
+Run `az login` to authenticate to your azure account.
 Terraform will use this information to connect to your account.
 If you wish to use a service principal, uncomment the `Provider` block with service principal variables and provide the value at run time or store them as Environment variables.

 ## Resource List